-When you are ready to make PROGRESS in healing your hamstrings for good, my Strong Body program includes all of the strength work I did in healing from this injury in addition to Physical therapy exercises.
-The programming is really solid and I am positive when you feel ready to start re-training the hamstring to move in a HEALTHY way, the workouts in the 6 weeks will benefit you.
+When you are ready to make PROGRESS in healing your hamstrings for good, my High Hamstring Tendonitis Exercise Guidebook provides a complete exercise program.
+This program expands on the workouts and exercises done in the video above.
+If you’ve found the Exercises to help high hamstring tendonitis pain youtube video helpful (or have been doing it DAILY), then you will love the High Hamstring Tendonitis Exercise Guidebook.
+The programming is really solid and I am positive when you feel ready to start re-training the hamstring to move in a HEALTHY way, the workouts in the 16 weeks will benefit you.
 Check it out here .
-And yes, both men and women have been using the course to rehab their injuries and return to their active lives.
+And yes, both men and women have been using the guidebook to rehab their injuries and return to their active lives.

 You can also contact me to get personalized coaching to help you heal your hamstrings at : firstname.lastname@example.org

 Injury is a great teacher, most often arising from patterns and habits of movement developed over long periods of time.
 Injuries awaken us to these patterns–and to new ways of moving and being within our body.

 Many people don’t believe me when I tell them that too much yoga can be a bad thing.
 In the mainstream culture Yoga is seen as something that is safe to do everyday.
 But too much of anything is never a good thing.
 Have you ever suffered from High Hamstring Tendonitis?
 Have you ever had an injury from too much flexibility?
 What did you do to help your body heal?
 Leave me a comment below, I’d love to hear your story and what has helped you.

 For more reading on yoga injuries and high Hamstring Tendonitis, check out these posts: